 Here at Revolver, we're always on the hunt for new songs to bang our heads to — indeed, it's a big part of our jobs.
-With that in mind, here are the tracks released this week in death metal, hard rock, metalcore and more that have been on heavy rotation at Revolver HQ.
+With that in mind, here are the tracks released this week in rap metal, metalcore, noise-rock and more that have been on heavy rotation at Revolver HQ.
 For your listening pleasure, we've also compiled the songs in an ever-evolving Spotify playlist.

 There are many present-day artists who are cleverly blending elements of pop and metal, but no one's doing it quite like the Nova Twins.
 "Antagonist" folds No Doubt's swagger, Rage Against the Machine's fury and the trunk-knocking bounce of mid-Nineties Korn into a sound that's novel, invigorating, catchy and not gimmicky in the slightest.

 It's been a great year for unlikely collaborations — Corpsegrinder and Dee Snider, Tom Morello and Bring Me the Horizon — and now Underoath are getting in on the Avengers style action.
 Their latest of four quite different Voyeurist singles, "Cycle," features banshee-like guest shrieks from rap-metal mage Ghostmane.
 It works.

 Of all the artists blending trap with nu-metal bounce and metalcore bite, scarlxrd might be the heaviest.
 The U.K. MC cranks out albums with machine-like efficiency (over 10 in the last five years), and this week's DeadRising boasts a pulverizing standout called "The Walking Dead" — a convulsive rager with Slipknot-ish instrumentation and the lxrd's spastic screams.